Before launching her career at the National Institutes of Health, Christina Amatya was a graduate researcher at Sanford Research.

 “As a graduate student, you always have to be open,” she said.
 “You have to move, especially being in science where it is so diverse and dynamic.
 I learned a lot as a graduate student, but to diversify my knowledge, I had to go somewhere else.”

 This is how she ended up at the National Cancer Institute in Maryland.

 As for her Sanford Research experience, Amatya said, “It will be helpful for anyone to come to Sanford to gain expertise in an area of their interest, as well as diversify their scientific knowledge because of the growing nature Sanford has right now.”

 Originally from Nepal, Birendra attended St. Cloud State University in Minnesota before coming to Sanford Research.
-During his senior year of undergraduate studies in biology, he saw an opening in one of the labs in Sioux Falls, South Dakota.
+During his senior year of undergraduate biology, he saw an opening in a lab in Sioux Falls, South Dakota.
 It seemed like the right fit because he wanted hands-on experience in a research lab before working toward a Ph.D.

 “The name caught my eye,” he said.
-“I came in ready for a job interview for lab technician but that changed during my interview with a few faculty at Sanford.”
+“I came in ready for a job interview for lab technician.
+That changed during my interview with a few faculty at Sanford.”

 Because of this, he ultimately decided to join Sanford’s Ph.D. program at the University of South Dakota to start his research career.